Mastodon "Day One" Guide

 Use an app on your phone or tablet

-I can only speak for Apple devices as that’s what I use, but I like MetaText.
+I can only speak for Apple devices as that’s what I use.
+My preferred client is Ivory, but MetaText is also worth checking out if you want a completely free option.

 As with instances, you can try one app now and another later (but without having to change your account in any way).